 Powerful enough to support Dolby Vision, AR apps and the latest smartphone games, you won't be let down.
 There's no need to wait around for updates - iOS 14 will already be loaded onto the device, so you can use Picture in Picture, experiment with Widgets and Smart Stacks and get organised with the App Library straight away.
 Siri is smarter than ever too, and as always FaceTime, Face ID and Apple Pay are all available.

 Apple's iPhone 12 handsets are the first to offer 5G connectivity, so whenever you're in a 5G supported area your iPhone will instantly connect, and deliver lightning-fast downloads, lower latency and more.

-iPhone 12 Pro and iPhone 12 Pro Max Battery
+iPhone 12 Pro vs iPhone 12 Pro Max - Battery

 Just as you'd expect from an Apple flagship, the batteries on both iPhone 12 Pro and iPhone 12 Pro Max have been designed to last.
 One full charge on iPhone 12 Pro Max will provide up to 20 hours of video playback, while powering up to 100% on iPhone 12 Pro will deliver 17 hours of video playback.

 You'll have a number of options when it comes to booting either device back up too.
 Plug in, and reach 50% in less than 30 minutes with any 20W or higher charger (sold separately).